Pali Proper Names

 - Nagaravindeyya Sutta.
 Preached to the brahmins of Nagaravinda.
 One

-should honour and reverence only such Wanderers as have shed lust and hate and
+should honour und reverence only such Wanderers as have shed lust und hate und

-folly, have a tranquil heart, and walk in the paths of righteousness.
+folly, have a tranquil heart, und walk in the paths of righteousness.
 Such

 Wanderers dwell in remote solitudes where there exists nothing which might